Monona Grove School District

 The Monona Grove School District is a school district based in the city of Monona, Wisconsin.
 It serves the city of Monona and the village of Cottage Grove, Wisconsin.
 Monona Grove has a seven-member Board of Education that governs the district and selects the superintendent.
+The district administers four elementary schools, one middle school, and two high school, for a total of seven schools.